The name of the nonprofit organization shall be the Oncology Nursing Society (hereinafter sometimes referred to as "ONS").

 Section 1.
 Standing and Special Committees

 Unless specified otherwise in these Bylaws, all standing and special committees shall be appointed by the Board of Directors.
-The composition, terms, powers and duties of all committees shall be determined by the Board.
-The President or designee shall be an ex officio member of all committees except the Nominating Committee.
+The composition, terms, powers, and duties of all committees shall be determined by the Board.

-- The Nominating Committee shall be composed of seven (7) voting members.
-Five members shall be elected by the membership and two members shall be appointed by the Board.
+- The Leadership Development Committee shall be composed of seven (7) voting members.
+All members shall be appointed by the ONS Board.

-- To be eligible to serve on the Nominating Committee, individuals shall have been voting members of ONS for no less than five (5) years prior to committee membership.
+- To be eligible to serve on the Leadership Development Committee, individuals shall have been voting members of ONS for no fewer than five (5) years prior to committee membership.
 They shall meet the qualifications as outlined and approved by the Board.

-- The term of office shall be three years and election or appointment shall be on a rotating basis.
+- The term of office shall be three years, and appointment shall be on a rotating basis.

 - The responsibilities of this committee are as stated in Article VIII, Section 2.